-All competent adults have a right to decide what medical treatment they would refuse if they lose capacity to make decisions in the future.
-This Course looks at the increasing trend to have future refusals of treatment recorded in legally binding documents known as Advance Care Directives (ACDs).
+All competent adults have a right to decide what medical treatment they would refuse if they lose the capacity to make decisions in the future.
+This Course looks at the increasing trend to have future refusals of treatment recorded in legally binding documents known as advance care directives (ACDs).

-Therefore, it is imperative that all health practitioners understand what constitutes a valid refusal of treatment through these written instructions to meet their common law and professional obligations when providing care for their clients.
+All health practitioners should understand what constitutes a valid refusal of treatment through these written instructions to meet their common law and professional obligations when providing care for their clients.

-The purpose of this Course is to enable learners to gain a better understanding of the legal framework that supports a competent adult to make decisions about advanced care directives.
+The purpose of this Course is to enable learners to gain a better understanding of the legal framework that supports a competent adult to make decisions about advanced care directives and refusal of treatment.

-This Course is relevant to all registered nurses and other health professionals working in all contexts of adult health care.
+This Course is relevant to all registered nurses and other health professionals working in all contexts of healthcare.